 Registration Number: Obtain the specific Registration Number assigned to the Applicant by the Incorporating or Registration Agency in the Applicant’s Jurisdiction of Incorporation or Registration.
 Where the Incorporating or Registration Agency does not assign a Registration Number, THE RA shall obtain the Applicant’s date of Incorporation or Registration.

-Registered Agent: Obtain the identity and address of the Applicant’s Registered Agent or Registered Office (as a in the Applicant’s Jurisdiction of Incorporation or Registration).
+Registered Agent: Obtain the identity and address of the Applicant’s Registered Agent or Registered Office (as ApplicableApplicable in the Applicant’s Jurisdiction of Incorporation or Registration).

-Regulatory Authorizations: Verify that the Applicant has valid regulatory CSP licence and/or permits from a QIGS in the a jurisdiction of incorporation or registration.
+Regulatory Authorizations: Verify that the Applicant has valid regulatory CSP license and/or permits from a QIGS in the Applicant’sApplicant’s jurisdiction of incorporation or registration.

 Acceptable Method of Verification